 Factual Reporting: HIGH

 World Press Freedom Rank: USA 48/180

-iMediaEthics, formerly known as StinkyJournalism.org. is a non-partisan media watchdog group that targets unethical conduct, and incorrect or unethical media practices. iMediaEthics states its mission as “iMediaEthics promotes the media’s use of scientific methods and experts before publication.
-Our journalists, student interns and contributors publish media ethics news and investigative reports based on in-depth research.”
+iMediaEthics, formerly known as StinkyJournalism.org is a non-partisan media watchdog group that targets unethical conduct, and incorrect or unethical media practices. iMediaEthics states its mission as “iMediaEthics promotes the media’s use of scientific methods and experts before publication.
+Our journalists, student interns, and contributors publish media ethics news and investigative reports based on in-depth research.”
 The Founder, Publisher & Editor-in-chief is Rhonda Roland Shearer.

-In review, iMediaEthics focuses on investigative reports, daily media ethics news, case studies and fact checks.
-Under their commentary category they publish stories with emotionally loaded headlines such as “How Racist Are We Americans?
+In review, iMediaEthics focuses on investigative reports, daily media ethics news, case studies, and fact checks.
+Under their commentary category, they publish stories with emotionally loaded headlines such as “How Racist Are We Americans?
 What an AP Poll Suggests.”
 They typically utilize credible sources such as the Associated Press and The Daily Beast.
 Under the section called PollCheck, polling expert David Moore examines the polling standards for news outlets.
 David Moore was former Vice President of the Gallup Organization. iMediaEthics also conducts polls such as this one: “Public Evenly Divided over Impeachment of Donald Trump: USA Today/iMediaEthics Poll” in which they source and collaborate with USA Today They provide full topline results and crosstabs for this poll. iMediaEthics also produces investigative reports such as the Kevin Deutsch story

 Overall, we rate iMediaEthics highly factual due to proper sourcing and Least Biased (lean left) based on following proper fact check standards.
 (M. Huitsing 5/6/2018) Updated (12/05/2018)